questionmark/qm-oap-docs/docs/_sources/deliveryodata/assessmentsnapshot.txt

         A time stamp of when the snapshot was last modified.
 Set automatically, it cannot be modified directly but a call to the PATCH method on the associated feed will cause it to be updated.

+    ..  od:prop::   AssessmentSnapshotData  AssessmentSnapshotData
+        :notnull:

+        Navigation property to the associated XML data for this snapshot.
+As a single entity you can just append /AssessmentSnapshotData/$value to the URL of an
+        AssessmentSnapshot entity to obtain the raw XML source of the snapshot.

+    ..  od:prop::   PrintBatches PrintBatch
+        :collection:

+        Navigation property to all PrintBatch entities that use this snapshot.
+This collection may be empty as PrintBatches are an optional grouping structure used to help manage printing and scanning workflows..

 ..  od:type::   AssessmentSnapshotData

+        This is a media link entry that describes the XML file associated with a snapshot.
+You obtain the XML stream by taking the value of the identified enity using OData's $value suffix.

+        The format of the XML data is described in :ref:`snapshotxml` below.

+    ..  od:prop::   ID  Edm.Int32
+        :key:
+        :notnull:

+        The ID of the snapshot for which this is the data.

 ..  _snapshotxml:

 Snapshot File Format
 ~~~~~~~~~~~~~~~~~~~~